johnshearing/beemocracy/BeemocracyMina.md

     * Elite scouts are community members who have written at least 10 solicitations of their own within the past 365 days.
     * Elite scouts are eligible to serve on juries which decide governance proposals.
     * These jury trials ensure that all governance proposals are debated using information collected by any ADA holder that has taken the time to prepare a solicitation.
-    * Unlike the delegated representative democracy...
+    * Unlike governance by delegated representatives...
-      * The BeemocracyMina structure enforces that governance proposals must earn support through honest debate by randomly selected informed juries using information gathered by the community.
-The result is good decisions.
+      * The BeemocracyMina structure enforces that governance proposals must earn support through honest debate by randomly selected, informed juries using information gathered by the community.
+The result will be good decisions.
       * Scouts only receive consideration for the proposal they are currently soliciting (for or against) - Then consideration ends after the jurors have decided.
         * This is key to a functioning democracy - Scouts in the bee's world have to earn support for each proposal.
         * In typical governace, the delegated representatives only earn their delegation once and then learn to exploit their power for personal gain during the rest of their careers.